 Though habitats may be hot or cold, wet or dry, and sometimes filled with trees, all living things have the same basic needs.
 Discover how a few of our Education animals survive in their varied natural homes and why every animal has to have a habitat.

-No matter what kind of animal you are life can be pretty tough in the wild!
+No matter what kind of animal you are life can be pretty tough!
 Big or small, predator or prey, all animals have special adaptations to help themselves and their species survive.
-In this program learn about what animals need to do to survive in the wild and how their adaptations help them along the way!
+In this program learn about what animals need to do to survive in their natural ranges and how their adaptations help them along the way!

 Snakes, lizards, and salamanders, oh my!
 These animals might looks scary to some people but we think they are "toad-ally" awesome!
 In this program we will discuss classification, identification and appreciation of some of the world's most misunderstood creatures.